databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/01-user-create-user.md

 ```

 - *auth_type* can be `double_sha1_password` (default), `sha256_password` or `no_password`.
+- When `MUST_CHANGE_PASSWORD` is set to `true`, the new user must change password at first login.
+Users can change their own password using the [ALTER USER](03-user-alter-user.md) command.
 - When you set a default role for a user using CREATE USER or [ALTER USER](03-user-alter-user.md), Databend does not verify the role's existence or automatically grant the role to the user.
 You must explicitly grant the role to the user for the role to take effect.
 - When `DISABLED` is set to `true`, the new user is created in a disabled state.
 Users in this state cannot log in to Databend until they are enabled.
 To enable or disable a created user, use the [ALTER USER](03-user-alter-user.md) command.